Dynamic Release of Restricted Movement & Patterns

 Demonstration Skills

 This class teaches participants how to describe and present Ortho-Bionomy to family, friends, and the public in general.
 Participants are encouraged to find ways to communicate the "unexplainable" and to practice presenting Ortho-Bionomy in a clear and accurate way.
 This class also prepares individuals in the Practitioner Training Programs for their Lecture/Demonstration--a requirement for both programs.
 Participants will learn techniques for public speaking and presenting.
-(16 units)

 Pre-Requisite: Phase 6 OR permission of instructor.